What is self-love really?

 Are you ready to start loving yourself?

 Then, begin to take care of yourself.
 Don’t hit the snooze button.
-Find reasons to be grateful every day, eat healthy, go outside and move, meditate, and find all the reasons you are terrific and,
+Find reasons to be grateful every day, eat healthy, go outside and move, meditate, and find all the reasons you are terrific, and yes, you are worthy of love.

 A good article on narcissism summarizing his book is here.